Vietnam Travel FAQ 2

 The key is to choose carefully.
 Look for clean places with a high turnover and where the ingredients on display look fresh.
 If you see the food cooked in front of you, all the better.
 Even so, you can never be one hundred percent sure, but I know more people who've been struck down with food poisoning or stomach upsets after eating in upmarket restaurants than from patronising street kitchens.

 Expensive restaurants usually price their menus in dollars.
 In the middle of the range it could be in either dollars or dong, but at this level prices are often not indicated at all, which makes for tedious ordering as you go through each dish.
 It's worth doing, however, to avoid a nasty shock at the end of the meal.
 Watch out for the extras as well: peanuts, hot towels and packs of tissues on the table may be added to the bill even in untouched.
 Ask for them to be removed if you don't want them.

 It's a good idea to tip guides, drivers and anyone else who has provided good service.
 Usually one or two dollars will be enough.
-When deciding how much to give, bear in mind that the average income in Vietnam is around $250-300 per year (not per month).
+When deciding how much to give, bear in mind that the average income in Vietnam is very low.